Cost Update

 How Houston Compares to Other US Cities

 When you look across the country, Houston is actually a relatively affordable place for this specific job.
-Our average of $1,245 USD is significantly lower than what you’d see in the Pacific Northwest.
-For example, in Portland, the average cost is a staggering $3,165 USD.
-This is largely due to stricter environmental codes and more difficult terrain for drainage.
+Our average of $1,245 USD is significantly lower than what you’d find in the Pacific Northwest.
+For example, the average in Portland is $3,165 USD, largely due to incredibly strict environmental codes regarding where that water can be sent.

 Is 2026 a Good Time for Sump Pump Installation in Houston?